boettiger-lab/dfs-mdp/manuscript/revisions/revisions.md

  + I’m not sure people would take issue with much, especially given that the model is so abstract.
 The only concern I have is that investment in DPs is assumed to increase the ecosystem state which then benefits the farmer.
 That assumption is probably ok, but it may be worth noting that not all DPs will end up benefiting farmers.
 Some may increase services AND disservices, ultimately balancing out or even harming production.
 I can add in cites for this if you are interested but it might be worth noting regardless in the limitations section.
 Aside from that, I think that some statements need citations to back them up but I flagged those in the MS.
  + Yes, comments from Amber on characterization of organics.
 Also, I would focus on ‘environmental incentive policies’ rather than attempting to cover all subsidies, since they can do such different things — and in the simulation we only explore the effects of an environmental incentive policy
+ + I agree with Danny's comments here.
+I also agree with Claire's point on subsidies -- focus on environmental incentive programs (like CSP and EQIP, plus a few sustainable agriculture programs).
+I had already made a few comments about the reasons why existing subsidy/incentive programs are troublesome for farmers, and these relate to US and CA environmental incentive programs specifically.
+The idea of a critical period for navigating a tipping point/threshold (ie. the time around the tipping point) is central to the paper's analysis and discussion -- but I don't know if it's been grounded enough in the modeling results explanation or empirical data.
+It seemed as though it was added to the observations of tipping point behavior.
+As a transitions researcher, I agree with this analysis (it squares with what we know about the risks of trying to make a transition and the problems that actors can face in getting around entrenched market and production systems).
+But more grounding might help make the link.
+Or, it needs to be framed as a hypothesis.
+Another interesting issue is whether farmers with degraded lands are more likely to go into the simplified state and not to invest in DFS (while farmers with fertile lands are more likely to go into the diversification pathway).
+I think this is ok for an abstract model and a baby MDP run.
+But as you will see in several comments, I suspect the actual dynamic is also to do with (1) access to resources and (2) lockedness into dominant production structures - eg. a small farmer with poorer land (as opposed to fertile land) is likely not to have the resources needed to invest into DFS and to survive while transitioning to DFS.
+The land tenure status and subsidy parts start getting at these aspects.
+This is for future MDP work, as noted in the final paragraph.

 **(2) Are the parts outside of your specialty clearly explained?**